 So what else is in your sub-zero chest of wonders I hear you ask?

 Well, we always have our bag of frozen sausages – great for if you’re feeling a sausage sandwich on a relaxing Saturday morning, but they are great for so much more!
-Our creations include spicy sausage pasta, sausage casserole, and, bangers and mash; the possibilities are endless.
+Our creations include spicy sausage pasta, Supreme Sausages, and, bangers and mash; the possibilities are endless.
 Toad in the hole is a classic which we love!
 Home making yorkshire puds may sound fancy and expensive but they’re SO simple, we always have flour in our cupboards so we only need to go out of our way to buy eggs and any leftover eggs will then get used in a carbonara or a sweet treat or a new invention (like our panchiladas).

 Alongside sausages, we have fish, chicken and mince.
 We recommend separately bagging up the produce so that it is portioned out and ready to use, so for the mince, we divide it up into smaller chunks.
 Although Iceland does a lot of great deals, a tip of ours is to buy your chicken fresh and then freeze it, we found in the past that most frozen chicken breasts are 50% water, meaning a solitary mouthful of chicken followed by a still-hungry-belly.